Our so-called junk rally has been unusually kind to financial fare, with the likes of Goldman Sachs

 Art and science

-No matter what data swirls around it, though, free cash flow (FCF) is my mainstay metric.
-Add up the cash a company has taken in from operations, subtract its capital expenditures, and voila: FCF, the lifeblood of any going concern that aims to remain a going concern.
+No matter what data or political intrigue swirls around it, free cash flow (FCF) is my mainstay metric.
+Add up the cash a company has taken in from operations, subtract its capital spending, and voila: FCF, the lifeblood of any going concern that aims to remain a going concern.

-I'm a patient Fool, though, particularly when bargains abound elsewhere and are being conveniently served up on a silver platter.
-To wit: Even after the market's fast and furious run-up, the list of recommendations at Motley Fool Inside Value -- a service for dyed-in-the-wool cheapskates like moi -- includes more than a dozen companies trading at discounts of more than 30% to intrinsic value.
+I'm a patient Fool, though, particularly when bargains are being conveniently served up on a silver platter.
+To wit: Even after the market's fast and furious run-up, the list of recommendations at Motley Fool Inside Value -- a service for dyed-in-the-wool cheapskates like moi -- includes more than a dozen companies trading at huge discounts to their intrinsic value.
+Indeed, one of the IV's Core recommendations is priced some 45% below the team's estimate of its worth.

 If you're looking to winnow your watch list down to just those stocks you might actually buy, you can check out Inside Value's complete list of recommendations for the low, low price of ... free.
 No investment is risk-free, of course, but there's a margin of safety in Inside Value's numbers.
-Click here to learn more about the service -- and to snag a special free report that zeroes in on two timely ideas you can put to work right now.
+Click here to take the service for a 30-day, no-cost spin.

 This article was originally published on Sept.
 8, 2009.
 It has been updated.

-Shannon Zimmerman runs point on the Fool's Duke Street and Ready-Made Millionaire services, and he runs off at the mouth each week on Motley Fool Money, the Fool's fast 'n' furious podcast.
-A fresh edition of MFM hits iTunes each Friday, and you can listen by clicking here.
-(Link opens iTunes.)
+Shannon Zimmerman runs point on the Fool's Duke Street and Ready Made Millionaire services, and he runs off at the mouth each week on Motley Fool Money, the Fool's fast 'n' furious radio show.
 Shannon doesn't own any of the stocks mentioned.
-Johnson & Johnson is a Motley Fool Income Investor recommendation.
-The Motley Fool owns shares of Medtronic.
+Apple and UnitedHealth Group are Stock Advisor recommendations.
+Stryker and UnitedHealth Group are Inside Value picks, as well as Fool holdings.
 You can check out the Fool's strict disclosure policy right here.